davorg/dmp/chapters/chapter05.md

-Of course, all of this is only a very good idea if your text file is of a reasonable size, as attempting to store the entire text of *War and Peace* in memory may cause your computer to start swapping memory to disk, which will slow down your program. !!!
-Footnote 2 Then again, if you have enough memory that you can store the entire text of *War and Peace* in it without swapping to disk, that would be the most efficient way to process it. !!!
+Of course, all of this is only a very good idea if your text file is of a reasonable size, as attempting to store the entire text of *War and Peace* in memory may cause your computer to start swapping memory to disk, which will slow down your program.
+Then again, if you have enough memory that you can store the entire text of *War and Peace* in it without swapping to disk, that would be the most efficient way to process it.

 #### Finer control of input